dougbutner/web-4/README.md

 - Developers exploring use cases for Time Tokens

 ## **Phase Two**
-Applications using Time Tokens are widespread
+> dApps and discovering issues

+**Applications using Time Tokens** are widespread, and issues in implementations are becoming known and solved.

 ## **Phase Three**